RDCLder/Programming_Notes/Python_Notes/http.md

 - Request Headers
   - A request for receiving output in a specific way.
-    - e.g. Outputting in JSON instead of HTML
+    - e.g. Outputting in plain textor JSON instead of HTML
+  - Syntax:  requests.get(URL, headers = {}, )
+    - First argument is URL
+    - Second optional argument is header which specifies requirements for the output
+    - Headers is a dictionary.
+Every key-value pair corresponds to a requirement and format required.
   - e.g.
   ```python
   import requests